Welcome

 Use built-in profiling tools.
 Measure first, optimize second.

-Every module includes comprehensive tests.
+Every module ships with tests.
 When they pass, you have built something real.

 Once your implementation works, compare with PyTorch’s equivalent.